sci-comp/Sky3D/README.md

 ## Features

-* Supports Godot 4.3+, Forward and Mobile renderers (Not Compatibility yet)
+* Supports Godot 4.3+, Forward, Mobile, and Compatibility renderers
 * Automatically rotating sun, moon, and stars, with moon phases
 * Dynamic atmosphere, fog, and clouds that change with the day cycle
-* Consolidated controls to adjust lighting and camera exposure
+* Consolidated controls to manage lighting and camera exposure
 * Management of game time: current time, day length, day or night